maurolag/dream11/test_result.md

     message: "Initial implementation complete.
 Built interactive football team builder with drag-and-drop field, player database with 15 famous players, formation system (4-3-3, 4-4-2), save functionality, and daily themes.
 All core features implemented and ready for testing.
 Focus on testing the drag-and-drop functionality and API endpoints first."
   - agent: "testing"
     message: "Completed comprehensive testing of all backend API endpoints.
 All endpoints are working correctly.
 Created backend_test.py to test Player, Formation, Theme, and Sample Data initialization endpoints.
 All tests passed successfully.
 The backend is fully functional and ready for frontend integration."
+  - agent: "main"
+    message: "Removed all references to Emergent from the repository as requested."
+  - agent: "main"
+    message: "Test execution failed due to missing /app/frontend/.env path."